DFE-Digital/bat-design-history/app/posts/teacher-success/2025-06-25-defining-our-user-groups.md

 ---
 title: Defining our user groups for private beta
-description: How we decided on our user groups for private beta.
+description: How we decided on our user groups for private beta
 date: 2025-06-25
 tags:
   - withdrawals